AksoEo/docs/api/restful.md

 ### Requests
 All requests must use either `application/vnd.msgpack` (recommended) or `application/json` as their `Content-Type`, unless method overriding is used (see [URL length](#url-length)), in which case `application/x-www-form-urlencoded` is permitted as well.

+If AKSO is unable to understand the client's content type, the request will fail as HTTP 415 (Unsupported media type).

 ### Responses
 AKSO attempts to reply with a `Content-Type` acceptable by the client according to its `Accept` header.
 AKSO supports the following content types:
 * `application/vnd.msgpack` (recommended)
 * `application/json`

-If AKSO is unable to reply with the requested media type, the request will fail as HTTP 415 (Unsupported Media Type).
+If AKSO is unable to reply with the requested media type, the request will fail as HTTP 406 (Unacceptable).
 In this case the error message will be rendered as `application/json`.

 ## Errors
 For HTTP statuses 4xx and 5xx AKSO will reply with an object of the following format: